Seven Hills I Will Die On

 💪 Push your own car

-• “I’m using X to do Y but it isn’t working.
-I tried Z, and searched in A and B but found no leads.
+• “I’m using Warp as my VPN, but OAuth isn’t working for me.
+I tried switching wi-fi networks, and have also searched in Confluence and the #devops channel but found no leads.
 Can anyone point me towards next steps?”

 😇 Assume best intent